trigvi/telegrammo/README.md

-This application is an API with endpoints for creating and managing sub-bots for a main Telegram bot and sending messages to subscribers.
-I created it because Telegram only allows the creation of 20 bots, but I needed way more to send tailored messages to different users of a betting signals project.
+This application is an API for creating and managing sub-bots for a main Telegram bot.
+Here's how it works:

+* You create a main bot directly on the Telegram app.
+* Add the main bot settings to this application.
+* Tell Telegram the webhook URL for your main bot (it's an endpoint of this API).
+* Use this API to define sub-bots.
+* Telegram users can subscribe to a sub-bot.
+* Sub-bots (and their subscribers) get stored in this application's database.
+* Use this API to send messages to all subscribers of a sub-bot.

 *Developed with: Node.js 10 / Express.js 4.16*